drumber-1/simple-fluid/README.md

 * sfml

 # TODO
-* Implement ease way to add persistent sources
+* Implement easy way to add persistent sources
 * Replace ```const``` with ```constexpr``` where appropriate and benchmark difference